darthrellimnad/evergreen-functional-fe-web-app/README.md

 13. Listen and learn.
 14. Build trust.
 15. Choose your mentors and teachers wisely.
-16. Help others and share what you know.
+16. When you have spoons to spare, help others and share what you know.

 ## What is this good for?